Skip to main content

 What supporting documents do I need for IMM 1436?

-Indicate the country that issued your current passport or travel document, as well as the corresponding document number.
-Ensure you complete all required sections of the form, sign it, and submit it along with the necessary supporting evidence.
+When filling out the form, specify the country that issued your current passport or travel document, along with the document number.
+Ensure you complete all necessary sections, sign the form, and submit it with the required supporting evidence.

 Who is eligible to file IMM 1436?

 The IMM 1436 form serves individuals seeking to amend valid temporary resident documents or update details in the Confirmation of Permanent Residence or Protected Person Document.
-This form is specifically designed for those who need to correct errors or update information on their immigration documents.
-Before beginning, ensure you review the instructions relevant to your specific eligibility category.
+This form is specifically designed for those who need to correct inaccuracies or update information on their immigration records.
+Before beginning the process, ensure you review the instructions pertinent to your eligibility category.

 When will IMM 1436 be processed and what is the workflow?